 Before you start applying for jobs in a new industry or career field, you need to ask yourself why you decided to make the change.
 There could be many reasons ranging from a bigger salary to more flexible hours.
 A career change means more personal fulfilment for some people; it may be looking for a more challenging job for others.
-Whatever it is, you should take some time to figure out what your personal reason is.
+Whatever it is, you should take some time to figure out what your reason is.
 This will help guide your job search process so you can find companies that align with your vision.

 The key to a successful career change is knowing all your options.
 Take some time to brainstorm ideas about what job you'd like to do next.
-Then, narrow down this list and choose a few industries that you think might be the best fit.
+Then, narrow down this list and choose a few industries you think might be the best fit.
 You shouldn't rush this process as entering a new industry is a serious step.
 A career change is also a life change, so make sure you're up for the challenge both career-wise and personal-wise.

 Changing careers can be challenging, and the best way to get acquainted with a new industry is to find people to talk to.
 You can reach out to people on LinkedIn to ask them about their jobs or schedule informational interviews so you can learn more about the industry.
 This is a great way to see what the industry looks like, what jobs you can expect, as well as the level of expertise needed for a particular industry.

 For most people, making a career change may require additional education or training.
-So before you make the leap, you should research the requirements of all potential job positions.
+So before you leap, you should research the requirements of all potential job positions.
 The next step is finding the right educational program for you.
 In some cases, you can take online classes and get certified in this way.
 In other cases, you might need to get a degree or an MA.
 Some career changes don't require additional education but rather repurposing your knowledge to fit the new industry.

 Job hunting goes hand in hand with sending out hundreds of resumes.
 Having a professional resume tailored to each company's requirements will help you get your foot in the door, especially when entering a new industry.
 Resumes should be a short but clear representation of your work experience and list your achievements rather than just your job titles and responsibilities.
 Recruiters want to see what you can bring to the table, and your resume is a great way to show them that.
 At the same time, if you quit your job and are now looking for a new one in a different industry, there may be a gap in your resume that you need to explain.
 Luckily, you can make this gap look professional, and if you do it well, it may even help you land your dream job.

-Now that you have a great resume prepared and all the tools you need to make the change, it's time to apply for job postings.
+Now that you have a great resume prepared and all the tools you need to change, it's time to apply for job postings.
 Start by signing up for JobNow, where you can browse companies and job postings in various industries.
 You can search by categories and regions, and each job posting has all the company details and job responsibilities listed clearly.
-With JobNow, you'll create a profile to highlight your experience and expertise, but you should also prepare a resume in case a job posting asks for one.
+With JobNow, you'll create a profile to highlight your experience and expertise, but you should also prepare a resume if a job posting asks for one.

 The best advice for changing careers is to prepare for job interviews.
 This is especially important if you're looking for a job in a different industry or field.
 The interviewer will ask why you're making the change and how you'll be able to offer the same expertise as someone who's more experienced.
-These are trick questions that you need to be prepared for, and all the rest interview questions that help recruiters get to know you better.
+These are trick questions that you need to be prepared for and all the rest interview questions that help recruiters get to know you better.
 If you're confident that you'll be an asset to a company, don't be afraid to tell them that.
 Be confident in your abilities and show the interviewer you're ready to learn.

-Whether you're looking to make a complete career change or want to work in the same industry under a different job title, these tips will give you all the confidence and knowledge to start your new career journey.
+Whether you're looking to make a complete career change or work in the same industry under a different job title, these tips will give you all the confidence and knowledge to start your new career journey.